 - Facebook lead ad.
 Facebook launched a while ago this type of ad and it’s simply magical.
 The idea is that once a user clicks the CTA button on the ad, “submit” for example, a window opens with auto-filled fields on the form.
 That simplifies the user experience tremendously and therefore increases the chance for a conversion.
 You can customize lead ads as you wish – adding almost any field you can think of including an open question.
 Do keep in mind that the more details you request, the less users will be interested to submit.

 - LinkedIn’s lead gen form.
 Similarly to Facebook’s lead ad, LinkedIn launched a “lead gen form”.
 LinkedIn’s main advantage over Facebook is the professional aspect.
 Whereas many Facebook users don’t submit jobs and companies they work for, on LinkedIn this data is quite precise.
 On LinkedIn as well, the fields are auto filled and you can easily customize them.

 - Dedicated landing page.
-Your website is great, we’re sure about that J However it probably includes a lot of information about your business, services, products, history, team and so on.
+Your website is great, we’re sure about that.
+However it probably includes a lot of information about your business, services, products, history, team and so on.
 At times, for specific marketing campaigns, the best way is to create a simple, to the point, short landing page that provides enough information for the user to get interested but not enough so they’re eager to leave their contact details.
 A contact form on this kind of page is, needless to say, an absolute must.

 - Incentives.
 People are keener to give their details if they get something in return.
 So all you have to do is create the “hook”.
-It doesn’t have to be a contest over a night in a hotel or a restaurant voucher.
+It doesn’t have to be a contest for a night in a hotel or a restaurant voucher.
 Here are a few ideas for free incentives you can give away that won’t cost you much and most importantly, provide value to your audiences: